-You don’t want to again spend paid ads dollars to reach out to non-target customers, that cause CAC keeps in the higher position.
+You don’t want to again spend paid ad dollars to reach out to non-target customers, which causes CAC to keep in a higher position.

 Most of the digital platforms allow advertisers to map 1st party customer data and lookalike the prospects by using these data.
 So, it’s also allowing us to exclude these lookalike prospects as well, which helps increase the reach relevancy and increase the engagement rate.